cds-snc/notification-documentation/src/en/callbacks.md

 # Callbacks

 A callback lets you receive messages from GC Notify to a URL you choose.
 Callbacks are when GC Notify sends `POST` requests to your service.
-You can get callbacks when:

-- a text message or email you’ve sent is delivered or fails
+You can get callbacks when a text message or email you’ve sent is delivered or fails.
-- your service receives a text message

 You'll need to provide a bearer token, for security.
 We'll add this to the authorisation header of the callback request.